N1teshift/yaga2025sculptures/docs/quickstart.md

 ip addr show eth0 | grep inet

 # Note the IP address (e.g., 172.20.10.2)
-# This is what you'll use as YOUR_LAPTOP_IP in the next step
 ```

 ## Step 6: Update Inventory File